Frederisk/Wikitext-VSCode-Extension/README.md

 ### How to build this extension yourself

-First clone this repository and change directory to the repository, then install VS Code Extension Manager and other packages:
+Firstly, clone this repository and change directory to the repository, then install VS Code Extension Manager and other packages:

 ```sh
 npm install vsce -g # VS Code Extension Manager